What Exactly is “Normal Wear and Tear”?

 Communicating Expectations with Tenants

-Setting clear expectations with tenants at the beginning of the lease can prevent misunderstandings.
+Setting clear expectations between tenants and landlords at the beginning of the lease can prevent misunderstandings.
 Landlords should outline specific examples of wear and tear versus damage, and ideally, provide this information in writing.

-A detailed move-in checklist, signed by both the tenant and landlord, along with clear photographs, helps document the initial property condition and serves as a reference during the move-out inspection.
+A detailed move-in checklist, signed by both the tenant and landlord, along with clear photographs, helps document the initial unit condition and serves as a reference during the move-out inspection.

 Conducting Inspections and Documenting Wear and Tear

-To manage wear and tear effectively, regular property inspections and thorough documentation is essential.
+To manage wear and tear effectively, landlords can conduct regular property inspections, where thorough documentation is essential.

-- Routine Inspections: Scheduling routine inspections (with proper tenant notice) during the lease term can help identify issues before they worsen.
+- Routine Inspections: Scheduling routine inspections (with proper tenant notice) during the lease term can help identify issues before they worsen and gives the landlord the oppurtunity to make any needed repairs.
 These inspections also allow you to encourage tenants to report any maintenance needs early on.

 - Use Detailed Documentation: Keeping a comprehensive record of the property’s condition at each inspection reduces the risk of disputes and strengthens your position if a tenant challenges a deduction from their security deposit.